-Emergency Overtemp Sense Enable - Setting bit A1h[2] = 1 allows a level on the EPMI2 pin to force the chip into Cooldown Clocking mode as set by the Thermal Management registers.
+Emergency Overtemp Sense Enable - Setting SYSCFG A1h[2] = 1 allows a level on the EPMI2 pin to force the chip into Cool-down Clocking mode as set by the Thermal Management registers.
 The Thermal Management feature itself does not need to be enabled to use this sense function.
-The polarity of the input is determined by bit 40h[2].
-Once written to 1, this bit cannot be cleared without a hardware reset.
+The polarity of the input is determined by SYSCFG 40h[2].
+Once written to 1, this bit cannot be cleared without a hardware reset

-EPMI1-2 Status Latch - Setting bit A1h[0] = 1 allows the EPMI1-2 PMI events to be latched.
-The status returned by bits 5Ch[2:1] is also latched.
+EPMI1-2 Status Latch - Setting SYSCFG A1h[0] = 1 allows the EPMI1-2 PMI events to be latched.
+The status returned by SYSCFG 5Ch[2:1] is also latched.
 Writing these same bits to 1 clears the status bits.
-Note that setting A1h[0] = 0 retains 82C463MV-compatible operation.
+Note that setting SYSCFG A1h[0] = 0 retains 82C463MV-compatible operation.